HOW TO SEW LEATHER BY HAND?

 VIDEO: SADDLE STITCH TECHNIQUE

-1- Glue the leather pieces to be assembled with water-based leather glue - aquagum (in a thread of about 4 mm).
-Put glue on each piece: contact glue.
+1- Glue the leather pieces to be assembled with water-based leather glue - aquagum or neoprene depending on your creation (in a bead of about 4 mm).
+Apply glue to each piece: contact glue.
 Do not glue directly, let dry for 5/10 minutes.

 2- After assembling the pieces, trace the seam line with a groover, a former or a dry-point compass between 3 and 5 mm from the edge.
 The seam should not be too close to the edge of the leather.

-3- With a mallet and a striking claw: mark the stitching points.
-The aim is not to pierce the leather entirely but only part of its thickness.
+3- Using a mallet and a striking claw, mark the stitching points.
+The goal is not to pierce the leather entirely, but only part of its thickness.

 We have chosen to mark the points next to the drawn line in order to keep a decorative line (only possible on vegetable tanned leather) .
 For beginners, you can mark the points directly on the line.